collabnix/dockerlabs/README.md

 [Docker for Advanced Users]()<br>

 ## Building Docker Swarm Cluster & Visualization

+To get started with Docker Swarm, you can use Play with Docker, shortly called PWD.
+It's free for all to test drive 5 Node Swarm Cluster.
+Follow the below steps in case you are looking out for setting up Docker Swarm for $0 with Fancy visualizer.

 - Open https://labs.play-with-docker.com on your browser
 - Click on Icon near to Instance to choose 3 Managers & 2 Worker Nodes